tayo4christ/tayo4christ/README.md

 🔍 Passionate about inclusive technology, gesture recognition (Makaton), speech AI, and accessible learning tools.

-📍 Based in the UK | 🧑🏽‍🏫 Computer Science Educator | 🎤 ICSIE 2024 Presenter
+📍 Based in the UK

 ---